 How to Prove Fault for a T-Bone Car Accident in Colorado

-If you get involved in a T-bone accident in Colorado and believe that the other driver is at fault, hire a car accident lawyer in Aurora to help you prove liability.
+If you get involved in a T-bone accident in Colorado and believe that the other driver is at fault, hire a car accident lawyer in Denver to help you prove liability.
 These cases can be complicated.
 Unfortunately, a car insurance company may try to take advantage of you when you pursue compensation.
 Working with a skilled Aurora car accident lawyer can handle negotiations with an insurance company for you, as well as investigate your T-bone accident and collect evidence to prove that the other driver is at fault.

 The burden of proof in a car accident case is a preponderance of the evidence, meaning enough evidence to show that the driver is more likely to be at fault for your T-bone collision than not.
 Meeting your burden of proof may require evidence such as a police report describing the accident, photograph and video evidence, eyewitness statements, and crash reconstruction.